terranovaaleks/c-/01/inquiry.md

 ## Lab 1 answers

 The file format is [markdown](https://en.wikipedia.org/wiki/Markdown) a tutorial on markdown can be found [here](http://www.markdowntutorial.com/).
 Write your answers here.
 Copy relevant code to put questions and answers in context.
+Commit and push _inquiry.md_ each day you work with the file.

 #### g++ compiler questions